Back to Blog

 Your Skills Stack isn't just for applying to jobs; it's for attracting them.
 It allows you to position yourself for roles you're partially qualified for on paper but fully capable of in practice.

 • Identify Your "Aspirational" Stack: Look at your dream hybrid role.
 Reverse-engineer the stack it requires.
 Which layer are you missing?
-A short course or a freelance project can build that adjacent skill, which you can then add to your portfolio.
+A short course on Coursera or LinkedIn Learning or a freelance project on Upwork can build that adjacent skill, which you can then add to your portfolio.

 For developers, this stack approach is particularly powerful.
 Showcasing code is essential, but framing it within business and user context is what sets you apart.
 Learn specific tactics in our focused guide on how to create a standout developer portfolio.